 Not checking photos you’ve been tagged on

 Have you actually checked what on those photos that you’ve been tagged on?
 If you’re not — you better do.
-You are the one who’s in charge of content you’re allowed to circulate on the internet related to your account and keeping an eye on what others share about it is also an important thing in your own cyber well-being.
-Obviously, no one wants some embarrassing photos of oneself from a friend’s birthday party that end up online for everyone to see them.
-And often it’s not your friends to blame for sharing content you’d rather wish to lay in archives but you yourself who has not checked settings that will allow you to have more control over content shared online related to your account.
+You are the one who’s in charge of content you’re allowed to circulate on the Internet related to your account.
+Keeping an eye on what others share about it is also an important thing in your own cyber well-being.
+Obviously, no one wants some embarrassing photos of oneself from a friend’s birthday party to end up online.
+And sometimes it’s not only your friends to blame for sharing content you’d rather wish to lay in archives.
+You have to check settings that will allow you to have more control over the content related to your account.

 This is a mistake that most people may have made the most.
-The problem in today’s digital landscape that makes life much easier for threat actors but not for ordinary users themselves.
-Sharing the current place of work, location where you live or your relatives info doesn’t positively contribute to securing one’s own safety.
-A well informed threat actor can hope for a more successful cyber attack with the kinds of information you sometimes provide themselves on one of your social media accounts.
+The problem in today’s digital landscape makes life much easier for threat actors but not for ordinary users themselves.
+Sharing the current workplace, your own or your relatives’ home location doesn’t positively contribute to securing one’s own safety.
+A well-informed threat actor can hope for a more successful cyber attack with the kinds of information you sometimes provide themselves on one of your social media accounts.

-The good practice will be to minimize the info you share on social media accounts that is not actually needed to be provided but some of the social media platforms still ask for it.
-Nevertheless, your coworkers and friends on Facebook most likely won’t need the info about school you attended, who is your third cousin or where you lived before.
+The good practice will be to minimize the info you share on social media accounts.
+It is especially actual in cases when a social network asks for it, but that is not an obligatory thing.
+Nevertheless, your coworkers and friends on Facebook most likely won’t need the info about the school you attended, who is your third cousin or where you lived before.
 Normally, people on the same social media platform only need a way to somehow identify that this account belongs to you — the person they know or really want to befriend.